 The following programs lead to a degree, and require you to complete some university study before you apply.

-To find programs that require you to complete some college study before you apply, view the Collaborative University and College Programs PDF.
+To find programs that require you to complete some college study before you apply, view Collaborative University and College Programs.

 Translational and Molecular Medicine

 The Bachelor of Science with Honours in Translational and Molecular Medicine (TMM) is a unique collaborative effort between the Faculty of Medicine’s researchers and its affiliated institutes.
 The program integrates theoretical and practical courses with e-learning, offering students an enriching educational environment and exposing them to innovative research throughout their studies.

 TMM offers the largest number of advanced laboratories for an undergraduate program in Canada.
 Students are taught by both basic scientists and clinicians, providing them with the skill sets required to perform cutting-edge biomedical research.